caihua-yin/fibonacci-web-service/README.md

 0 1 1 2 3 5 8 13 21 34
 ```

-For invalid URL, invalid length like negative number or non-number string, 404 error will be returned.
+For invalid URL, or invalid length like negative number or non-number string, 404 error will be returned.